 - Participants wanting to take part in this program should have a medical background such as studying medicine, nursing, etc. You will need to provide your CV and a copy of your passport to be submitted to the hospital.
 You can submit your papers to your travel advisor who can forward them onwards.

 Volunteers need to be flexible and keep an open mind concerning their placements as situations can arise beyond our control which could require you to be placed at a different project than the one you have initially chosen.
 We will of course always do our utmost to fulfill your initial wishes but do remember that where you are going is quite different from where you are coming and as such one should be prepared for things not always going according to plan.

 Volunteering work and intercultural travel share a common trait: the more you put into it, the more you get out of it.
 This program is designed for proactive individuals and groups that are prepared to adapt to the local environment and its current needs.
 Naturally, the scheduling and activities of our program are subject to change.
 At times, alterations in activities are due to changes in local conditions.
 This can be part of what makes overseas programs the interesting adventure and incredible learning experience that it is.

 Your accommodation is on a campus in a college dorm.
-We have our own rooms inside this dorm which are reserved for volunteers only.
-Single gender rooms are shared between 8-16 people, with cold showers and western style toilets.
+We have our own rooms inside this dorm, which are reserved for volunteers only.
+Single gender rooms are shared between 10 people, with cold showers and western style toilets.
 WiFi is available, but please note that the quality of the Internet access depends on weather conditions.
-In Southeast Asia internet accessibility is often rather unstable due to heavy raining.
+In Southeast Asia internet accessibility is often rather unstable due to heavy rain.

 All volunteers are expected to be environmentally conscious and to use all resources with restraint, especially water, paper and electricity.
 You will be expected to clean up after yourself, and to participate in keeping the accommodation neat and organized.

-PLEASE NOTE - This accommodation has an 23:30 curfew.
+PLEASE NOTE - This accommodation has a 23:30 curfew.